kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Data Leakage Risks

-Post churn behavior leaks target.
+Post churn behavior leaks target
-Manual interventions leak outcomes.
+Manual interventions leak outcomes
 Audit features carefully

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.